Dreaming or planning your big California road trip. Then look no further.

 14.)
 Redwoods State Park, Humboldt County

 Head to this state park in Humboldt County to see some of the tallest Redwoods in the world!
-Rising almost 100 metres high, these tress are an epic reminder of how awesome nature is!
-What is even more interesting is that these trees can live for over a 1000 years!
+Rising almost 100 metres high, these trees are an epic reminder of how awesome nature is.

 15.)
 Alcatraz, San Francisco

 Ever wondered what it’s like to be marooned on an island within a high-security and infamous prison?
-Well, now is your chance!
-Take a short boat ride from Pier 39 straight to incarceration!
-Okay, that might be a little too dramatic, but its a significant site to visit in California, which housed some of the most infamous criminals in the country!
+Well, now is your chance.
+Take a short boat ride from Pier 39 straight to incarceration.

 16.)
 San Francisco Cable Cars

-No journey to San Francisco would be complete without a journey on the cities cable car network!
-Head up and down the hills of the city and enjoy a tour of the city!
-It’s a great way to explore many areas of the city… and it’s a fun ride too!
+No journey to San Francisco would be complete without a journey on the cities cable car network.
+Head up and down the hills of the city and enjoy a tour of the city.
+It’s a great way to explore many areas of the city.
+Plus, it’s a fun ride too.

 17.)
 Marin County, Muir Woods

-Just over the Golden Gate Bridge in San Francisco, Muir Woods is a spectacular place to explore the local habitat of many of northern California’s wildlife!
-Head here for a few hours on your way north or south along along the coastal roads!
+Just over the Golden Gate Bridge in San Francisco, Muir Woods is a spectacular place to explore the local habitat of many of northern California’s wildlife.

 18.)
 Dodger Stadium, Los Angeles

 For a truly American sporting event!
-Submerse yourself within a baseball game at the Dodgers Stadium!
-When I first visited I reneger being struck by how energetic and intense the crowds were!
-There was so much passion in the stand!
-I have to say that I didn’t really understand too much of the game, but it was an experience that I loved and recommend to anyone that visits Los Angeles!
+Submerse yourself within a baseball game at the Dodgers Stadium.
+When I first visited I reneger being struck by how energetic and intense the crowds were.
+There was so much passion in the stand.

 19.)
 Death Valley National Park